 It is possible undertake a Dracula castle tour.
 We visited during the middle of winter on a relatively quiet day.
 There are a myriad of Dracula/vampire souvenirs stands outside before you enter the castle itself.
 You can imagine it getting very busy and pretty crowded at the height of the tourist season.

 Bran Castle is undeniably dramatic from the outside.
 It’s set atop a crag spanning a mountain pass between Transylvania and Wallachia and is clearly a strategic location.

 Inside it is less exciting but interesting nevertheless.
 It largely comprises exhibitions and museum artefacts that belonged to Queen Marie, the popular last queen of Romania, who spent much of her time there in the later years of her life.
 The castle was given to her by the citizens of Brasov in 1920.
 You can wander around the castle on your own or take a guided tour.
 Alongside the exhibition spaces there are lots of staircases and nooks and crannies to explore.

+A Dracula Castle tour in Transylvania is a great place to visit as an excursion.
 As this is a blog for travelling and foodies, what is worth noting is that, while there is no real evidence of any connection to Bram Stoker or Dracula, the castle doesn’t seem to have a kitchen…